iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 5 reviews"/>
 </p>

+> Great appt easy to use<br> :date: __2021-01-07 16:11:44__

+> Love it.
+Best idea especially if you got that kind of elderly parent who won't listen to you and is very stubborn lol, who needs to hear it from a professional to determine they're options.<br> :date: __2021-01-04 04:47:55__

 > We use the virtual appointments.
 But if you receive a phone call during the call the volume will drop to low to finish the appointment.<br> :date: __2020-12-29 19:44:54__

 > Great app fast reliable and convenient<br> :date: __2020-12-22 06:04:57__